linux-chenxing/linux-chenxing.org/ip/index.md

  * # devmem 0x1f001cbc 16 0x4
 ```

-On the midrived06 the interrupt on bit 8 triggers when connecting the battery.
+- On the midrived06 the interrupt on bit 8 triggers when connecting the battery.
   The battery channel itself is connected to the first sar channel.
+  The interrupt comes via the sar wakeup interrupt.
+  For breadbee it's been impossible to get any interrupts to trigger after boot.

 ## Serial